gabimelby/Kill-Tracker-Project/README.md

 ## Next Steps
 I really want to get this app up and running by the beginning of next school year because I think it would be very beneficial for me.
 There are two main steps that I have to figure out by then and those are: **convert back to dart/flutter and figure out how to save to your actual device**.
 I plan on working on this project throughout the summer and in my free time because I am very passionate on where I want it to be.
 Once I figure out the actual saving component, then I can put my app out there and actually use it!

+For the future, I can see myself continuing to develop this app into a more complex app that **tracks other statistics**.
+I would love to see it develop into tracking game stats for the individual players.
+We use the scorer's table book in order to do this now, but I think being able to have an app like this on the bench would provide many benefits for the coaches.
+I also believe that as I continue coaching, I will be exposed to many challenges that I could also add to the app that I was unaware of before hand.